datacarpentry/python-ecology-lesson/_episodes/03-index-slice-subset.md

 ~~~
 {: .language-python}

-When we ask Python what the value of `x > 5` is, we get `False`.
-This is
+When we ask Python whether `x` is greater than 5, it returns `False`.
-because the condition, `x` is greater than 5, is not met since `x` is equal
+This is Python's way to say "No".
+Indeed, the value of `x` is 5,
-to 5.
+and 5 is not greater than 5.

 To create a boolean mask: